 One last quick note: if you book ahead, make sure you copy down the hotel’s phone number in case you can’t find it or you arrive late.
 We arrived in Kangding at around 3AM, and without that phone number and a helpful Chinese couple, we wouldn’t have been able to stay at the place we had already paid for.
 It was just too difficult to find.
 In fact, in the daylight we still wouldn’t have found it without some help.

 There are a bunch of cheap authentic food joints on the north-side of the river.
 Dumplings and noodle soups are the easiest to come by.
 Many places have a roughly translated English menu, but even if they don’t you can always point to what someone else is eating.
 Many of these places only do a couple dishes.
 You might be asked “la?” with a point to the mouth.
 This means spicy.
 “Bu la” means “no spicy”, but “yes” and “no” with a nod or shake of the head should work.

 A short taxi ride will take you to this hot spring resort where you can get a private room or use the public pool.
-The prices and cleanliness are reasonable.
+The prices are reasonable, but some might be turned off by the cleanliness.
+I found it a bit off-putting, but once I got in my worries and muscle aches went away.
 BYOT (bring your own towel).

 This probably doesn’t need mentioning.
 I hope every place you go to, you at least have a few walks around, but Kangding is a great places to explore.
 The quaint streets are full of surprises.
 For example, I detoured down a side alley to find this image to the right.